 Miles Washburn is shown as the owner of 342 Beacon on the original building permit application, dated September 22, 1880, and on an accompanying application (dated December 15, 1880) to build a stable at the rear of the house.
 Sarah Washburn purchased the land for the house on September 30, 1880, from the Boston and Roxbury Mill Corporation.

 During the 1891-1892 winter season, Sarah Washburn was living elsewhere and 342 Beacon was the home of Harry Snow Hall and his wife, Ellen Nichols (Wood) Hall.
 He was a trustee of estates.
 They had lived at 351 Beacon during the previous season.
 They had moved from 342 Beacon by the 1892-1893 season, and by the 1893-1894 season were living at 472 Beacon.

 During the 1894-1895 winter season, she was living at 381 Commonwealth and 342 Beacon was the home of John Hitchcock, Jr., a lawyer and trustee of estates, and his wife, Esther Mary (Baker) Hitchcock.
-They had been married in April of 1893 and earlier in 1894 had lived at 117 Commonwealth with her mother, Mary Ann (Martyn) Baker, the widow of Ezra Howes Baker, Jr. By the 1895-1896 season, the Hitchcocks had moved to 415 Commonwealth, and by the 1896-1897 season, they had moved back to 117 Commonwealth.
+They had married in April of 1893 and earlier in 1894 had lived at 117 Commonwealth with her mother, Mary Ann (Martyn) Baker, the widow of Ezra Howes Baker, Jr. By the 1895-1896 season, the Hitchcocks had moved to 415 Commonwealth, and by the 1896-1897 season, they had moved back to 117 Commonwealth.

-Paul Washburn married in April of 1897 to Mary Louise Brown and, after their marriage, they lived at 342 Beacon with his mother.
-Paul and Mary Washburn also maintained a home in Winchester.
+Paul Washburn married in April of 1897 to Mary Louise Brown.12b After their marriage, they lived at 342 Beacon with his mother and also maintained a home in Winchester.

-In April of 1910, at the time of the 1910 US Census, Sarah Washburn was living at the Wadsworth Hotel on Kenmore Street and Paul and Mary Washburn were living elsewhere, and 342 Beacon was the home of William Vail Kellen and his wife Ella Frances (Sturtevant) Kellen.
-They had lived at 202 Commonwealth.
+During the 1909-1910 winter season, the Washburns were living at the Wadsworth Hotel on Kenmore Street and 342 Beacon was the home of William Vail Kellen and his wife Ella Frances (Sturtevant) Kellen.
+They previously had lived at 202 Commonwealth.
 They also maintained a home, Holly Woods, in Cohasset.

 William Kellen was an attorney and also served as treasurer of the B. F. Sturtevant Company, manufacturers of fans and air handling equipment, founded by his father-in-law, Benjamin Franklin Sturtevant.

-By the 1919-1920 winter season, 342 Beacon was the home of department store heir Harold Leufroi Chalifoux and his wife, Elizabeth Alice (Burrage) Chalifoux.
+During the 1919-1920 winter season, 342 Beacon was the home of department store heir Harold Leufroi Chalifoux and his wife, Elizabeth Alice (Burrage) Chalifoux.
 They had spent the previous season California with her parents, Albert and Alice (Haskell) Burrage of 314 Commonwealth, and before that lived at 269 Beacon.
 They also maintained a home, Willowbank, in Beverly.
 By the 1920-1921 season, they had moved to 63 Commonwealth.

 By the 1924-1925 winter season, 342 Beacon was the home of Philip Stockton and his wife Margaret (Head) Stockton.
 They previously had lived at the Hotel Agassiz at 191 Commonwealth and before that at 280 Beacon.
-They also maintained a home in Manchester.
+They also maintained a home.
+Highcliff, in Manchester, Massachusetts.